 When you fancy a break, or a bite to eat, stop off a cafe for a delicious hot chocolate, topped with whipped cream or even a crepe.
 Our favourite café is Petit Royal Café, but there are plenty to choose from!

-At an altitude of over 3,000m the observation platform at the Gornergrat has the most incredible view of the iconic Matterhorn and the surrounding mountains, and you don’t need to be a skier to go up there.
+At an altitude of over 3,000m the observation platform at the Gornergrat has the most incredible view of the iconic Matterhorn and the surrounding mountains, and it is one of the top things to do for non-skiers in Zermatt.
 The train, called the Gornergrat Bahn, takes just 33 minutes from Zermatt village, and takes you on a dramatic journey up the mountain, over bridges, and through tunnels and forests.
 Once at the top you will find a large sun deck, the quaint Bernhard von Aosta chapel, some shops, a restaurant and Europe’s highest Hotel, the Kulmhotel Gornergrat.
 If you happen to be staying when there is a full moon, you can even dine under the moonlight at the 3100 Kulmhotel and gaze out to the Matterhorn surrounded by stars.

 There is no more simple pleasure than finding a warm sun deck, a private balcony or little sheltered spot somewhere to sit back and enjoy incredible views and the mountain air.
 Wrap up warm, slap on some sunscreen and some trendy sunglasses and find a comfortable recliner!
 Take a book, or listen to some music with your headphones, or simply ‘people watch’ as you soak up the suns winter rays.